rjunior8/neonumy/README.md

 You'll see the application running.
 Just copy the url and paste on browser.

 NOTE: In some systems, the python3x is called by command "python3".
 In this case you'll make "virtualenv test --no-site-packages -p python3".
 So after activate the environment, you don't need to make "python3 run.py", just make "python run.py" that it'll work.
+And for "pip install package", you don't need of "sudo".